Diamond Jubilee State Coach

 The Diamond Jubilee State Coach (initially known as the State Coach Britannia) is an enclosed, six-horse-drawn carriage that was made to commemorate Queen Elizabeth II's 80th birthday, but completion was delayed for nearly eight years.
 Eventually, it became a commemoration for the Queen's Diamond Jubilee.

 The coach was used for the first time at the State Opening of Parliament on 4 June 2014.
-It has been in regular service since, often used for state visits, and is housed in the Royal Mews along with the other state coaches.
+It has been in regular service since, and is housed in the Royal Mews along with the other state coaches.
+The coach was used to carry King Charles III and Queen Camilla from Buckingham Palace to their coronation at Westminster Abbey.